rahulch49/url-shortner/README.md

 - **Docker + Docker Compose** – to run services in isolated containers
 - **PNPM** – for faster dependency management

-⚙️ How to Run the Project
+⚙️ How to Run the Project:

 Make sure you have Docker installed.
 Then:

 1. Clone the repo: